We are hiring for a YES Program Associate! Visit our Jobs page to learn more.

 - Seasonal spaces are not available at YES booth rates

-- YES booth spaces are 5×5 or less, larger spaces may be rented at the standard Farmers Market booth fee
+- YES booth spaces are 6×6 or less; larger spaces may be rented at the standard Farmers Market booth fee

 - YES booths may team up and share a larger space to use a canopy

-A sincere Thank You to our 2012 sponsors, Mountain Sky Guest Ranch and PPL Montana Community Fund.
+A sincere Thank You to our 2015 sponsors for saying Yes to YES!
+Mountain Sky Guest Ranch, Solid Rock Foundation, First Interstate Bank, Park County Community Foundation, Community Closet, Opportunity Bank, and Livingston Food Resource Center.
 Their generous support enables us to bring this valuable education to Park County children.